drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Importance of Hydrophobic Interactions
 *[nce]: New Chemical Entity: a compound not previously described.

-Hydrophobic interactions represent an important force in the regulation of biological systems.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/importance-hydrophobic-interactions-555ea544'><i class='fa fa-play' aria-hidden='true'></i></button>Hydrophobic interactions represent an important force in the regulation of biological systems.
 Locally, they correspond to weak and non-directional forces, however their accumulation on entire molecular surfaces may represent forces that can produce substantial effects in terms of affinity and binding.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.